memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 register allows you to skip a logic element in the circuit and directly transfer data from input to output, minimizing latency.

-1. The first step is similar to the first step in the previous method.
+1. The first step is the same as the first step in the `IDCODE` scan method.
-2. Send the sequence `0b01100` on the selected `TMS` pin to move thus to the `Shift-IR` state.
+2. Send the sequence `0b01100` on the selected `TMS` pin to move it to the `Shift-IR` state.
-3. Now, it is not necessary to send the `BYPASS` command, but since the size of the `IR` register is not known, it is necessary to send a large number of units (as many as 1024, for example).
+3. Send the `BYPASS` command.
+Since the size of the `IR` register is not known, you have to send a large number of ones (as many as 1024, for example).
 4. Send the sequence `0b11000` to the selected `TMS` pin, thus moving to the `Shift-DR` state.
 5. Using the `TDI` output - send some bit pattern that can be easily recognized.